 Does Oil pulling really work?

 Oil pulling does seem to work and can be very effective to support your oral and overall health.
 There are approximately 700 types of bacteria that can live in your mouth and up to 350 of them can be found in your mouth at any given time.
 Several of these types of bacteria are harmful, and can contribute to problems like tooth decay, bad breath, and gum disease.
 Oil pulling can be very effective in reducing and then removing a large portion of these harmful bacteria.
 In fact, after just a week of oil pulling, the number of harmful bacteria found in the saliva and in the plaque is significantly reduced.
 Oil pulling can also reduce bad breath, and prevents cavities.
 It reduces inflammation, and improves gum health.

 Gingivitis is a type of gum disease marked by red, swollen gums that bleed easily.
 It is a form of inflammation, and it’s caused by bacteria found in plaque.
-Oil pulling is reportedly a really effective remedy to prevent the inflammation, improve your gum health and reduce inflammation.
-It works primarily by decreasing the harmful bacteria and plaque in the mouth that contributes to this inflammation.
+Oil pulling is reportedly an effective remedy to prevent the inflammation and improve your gum health.
+It works primarily by decreasing the harmful bacteria and plaque in the mouth that contributes to inflammation.
 Pulling with inflammation-fighting oil such as coconut oil not only removes and neutralizes harmful bacteria, it provides protection against the harmful effects of inflammation, not only for gum disease but also for your entire body.